-The ZSB offers the Master of Business Administration (MBA) degree with majors in:
+A student may earn the Master of Business Administration (MBA) without any concentration.
+However, the ZSB offers the MBA with concentrations in:

 - Finance

-- General Management

-- General Management Law, Policy, and Ethics
+- Health Care Management

 - Human Resource Management

 - Marketing

-An individually designed customized major is also available
+An individually designed customized concentration is also available.

 In addition, the School offers a Master of Science (MS) degree in Accountancy specifically designed for students interested in qualifying for the Certified Public Accountant (CPA) designation.